iAmMichaelConnor/debug-bignum-refactor/README.md

 ## About

-There are 3 main files: one for each branch of the bignum lib that I'm comparing.
+There are 4 main files: one for each branch of the bignum lib that I'm comparing.
 I've been manually renaming the one that I want to test to be `main.nr`.

 Currently:

-- main.nr -> mc/refactor
+- main.nr -> mc/alt-alt-refactor - the currently-working refactor.
 - main.nr.old -> Zac's approach on main
-- main.nr.alt -> mc/alt-refactor (where I tried to make sure that the params were definitely evaluated at compile time, by riddling the codebase with an annoying `MOD` numeric generic to convey the modulus_bits of the bignum).
+- main.nr.alt-refactor -> mc/alt-refactor
+- main.nr.refactor -> mc/refactor

-The main files each contain 3 versions of a `main()` function, which I was using to compare gate counts.
+The main files each contain 4 versions of a `main()` function, which I was using to compare gate counts.

 The refactored `BigNum` has the same gate counts as Zac's approach.

-The refactored `RuntimeBigNum` has much higher gate counts than Zac's runtime bignum approach (which in Zac's impl uses a struct called `BigNumInstance`).
-THIS GATE DISCREPENCY THE THING I'D LIKE TO UNDERSTAND.
+The refactored `RuntimeBigNum` also now has the same gate counts as Zac's approach.

 - A `BN254_Fq` `BigNum` main().
-Not needed for this debugging.
-The constraints match Zac's constraints.
 - A 2048-bit `BigNum` main().
-These constraints match Zac's constraints.
 - A 2048-bit `RuntimeBigNum` main().
-    - The constraints of this main() should match its `BigNum` counterpart. **This is probably the easiest avenue for debugging the high constraint counts, because it avoids needing to switch between branches of bignum and between the different `main.nr` files in this repo.**
-    - The constraints of this main() should _also_ match the `BigNumInstance` approach of Zac's.

-Currently the 3rd `main()` is the commented-out one in all files.
+Currently the 3rd `main()` is the un-commented-out one in all files.

 ## Flow to compare gate counts: